 Internment with military honors will follow in St. Joseph Cemetery.

 In lieu of flowers, memorial gifts in his memory may be made to DAV Chapter 57: 5-7 Taunton Green Taunton, MA 02780 and The Carroll Center for the Blind: 770 Centre Street Newton, MA 02458.

 For expressions of sympathy, to sign an online guestbook or to light a memorial candle, visit www.silvafuneralhome.com

-To send flowers to Fernand's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Fernand Medeiros, please visit our floral store.